nstudio/xplat/docs/xplat/getting-started/getting-started.md

 # Install Nrwl cli

-Having Nrwl's cli installed globally will enhance usabiity of the tooling:
+Having Nrwl's cli installed globally will enhance usability of the tooling:

 **Using `npm`**